 About the UCC Apprenticeship Program

-UCC provides training for 150 local apprentices and supports the Joint Apprenticeship Training Committee (JATC) and Trade Apprenticeship Training Committee (TATC) for industrial trades, industrial electricians and inside electricians.
+UCC provides training for 150 local apprentices and supports the Joint Apprenticeship Training Committee (JATC) and Trade Apprenticeship Training Committee (TATC) for industrial trades and industrial electricians.
 In addition to earning a Bureau of Labor and Industries (BOLI) recognized Journey Level credential, students have the option to pursue a one-year Certificate and two-year Associate Degree.

 About Umpqua Community College